nthuy190991/SRSM_QuebecCity_building_extraction/README.md

 ## Notes:
-- For the sake of computational cost, we carried out the SRSM separately on tile (each covers a 1km x 1km area)
+- For the sake of computational cost, we carried out the SRSM separately on tile (each covers a 1km x 1km area).
-- The tile-based results were then combined in QGIS
+- The tile-based results were then combined in QGIS.
-- Two versions are provided: without and with built-in polygonization.
+- Two versions are provided: without and with ERSI ArcMap built-in polygonization [algorithm](https://arxiv.org/abs/1504.06584).
 But only the raw results from SRSM are used in the publication.

 ## Conversion ERSI Shapefile into GeoJSON